 DESN 326.
 INTRODUCTION TO ANIMATION.
 5 Credits.
-Pre-requisites: DESN 200.

 In this course, students explore the principles and techniques related to the moving image, considering both practical and experimental processes and outcomes in the field of animation.
 Topics include hand-drawn, stop-motion, and key-framing techniques, both in and out of the computer, investigating concepts surrounding visual rhythm, metamorphosis, narrative, and time.